 For the purpose of referenced patterns (see clause B.1.5.2) and references character sets (see clause B.1.5.3) specific type compatibility rules apply: a referenced type, template, constant, variable or module parameter of the type charstring always can be used in the pattern specification of a template or template field of universal charstring type; a referenced type, template or value of the type universal charstring can be used in the pattern specification of a template or template field of charstring type if all characters used in the referenced template or value and the character set allowed by the referenced type has their corresponding characters in the charstring type (see definition of corresponding characters in clause 6.3.1).

+B.1.5.6 Case insensitive pattern matching

+When the “@nocase” modifier is used after the pattern keyword, the matching is evaluated in a case insensitive way, i.e. at positions, where without the “@nocase” modifier a small letter alphabethical character would be matched, with the “@nocase” modifier also capital letter counterpart – but only that - shall be accepted.
+For example, at positions where the pattern matches the character đ (LATIN SMALL LETTER D WITH STROKE), also its counterpart Đ (LATIN CAPITAL LETTER D WITH STROKE) shall be accepted, but the similarly looking graphical characters Ð (LATIN CAPITAL LETTER ETH) and Ɖ (LATIN CAPITAL LETTER AFRICAN D) shall not.

+EXAMPLE 1:

+template charstring MyTemplateNoCase:= pattern @nocase "ab??xyz*0";

+//This template would match any character string that start with the characters "ab" or "Ab"

+//or "aB" or "AB", followed by any two characters, followed by the characters "xyz" or "Xyz"

+//or "xYz" or "xyZ" or "XYz" or "xYZ" or "XyZ" or "XYZ", followed by any number of any

+//characters (including any number of "0"-s) before the closing character "0".

+When referencing a pattern from inside another pattern (see clause B.1.5.2), the case sensitivity property of the referenced pattern is not inherited.
+I.e. - after dereferencing, possibly recursively - only the resulting string part of the referenced pattern is inserted into the referencing pattern.
+The whole resulting pattern is always evaluated according to the case-sensitivity of the referencing pattern.

+EXAMPLE 2:

+const charstring MyString:= "ab?";

+template charstring MyTemplate:= pattern @nocase "{MyString}";